ayrwag/python-whisper/README.md

 # python-whisper
-A huggingface whisper endpoint for transcribing audio to text in docker.
+A huggingface whisper endpoint for transcribing audio into text in docker.

 Step 1. run "python3 download-model.py" in shell